GeorgeGathura/UFTP_System/README.md

   - Server side doesn't seem to receive all chunks
   - Getting an error where a sequence number is not in the sequences map

+## Discussion on 28th May
+- Figure out why some sequence numbers cannot be found in the sequences map
+  - Increment value of `sequenceNumber` was being used in the callbacks
+- Increasing the timeout value for resends allows us to send a small file
+- Need to figure out a better solution

 ## Questions to handle next time:

 - Dropped packets